 5.1 No-Bake Version

-For a no-bake cheesecake, simply substitute the eggs and bake the cheesecake.
-Instead, mix the cream cheese, sugar, melted chocolate, and peanut butter, then pour it over the crust and refrigerate until firm.
+For a no-bake cheesecake, skip the eggs and oven.
+Mix cream cheese, sugar, melted chocolate, and peanut butter, pour over the crust, then chill until firm.

 5.2 Healthier Alternatives